ronniross/eco-benchmark/README.md

 my vision presents this state where potential will be increased vastly even for current limited notions of wealth hoarding, neoliberalism, aristocracy.
 I'm asking those power holders: what do you want afterall? because if it is potential, I'm presenting the logical frameworks for why when for selfish notions of potential expression, the capabilities would likely evolve fast and with new technologies and dynamics that can't be predicted yet.
-I'm showing that, if earth and it's entities nurture this swarm intelligent ecosystem, this post- anthropocentric and scarcity society that values all forms of life on earth and act collectively to enhance the greater good, even the less capable entity in this ecosystem would be vastly more capable of the most powerful node in this current limited notions of potential we have established as unmovable barriers.
+I'm showing that, if earth and it's entities nurture this swarm intelligent ecosystem, this post- anthropocentric and scarcity society that values all forms of life on earth and act collectively to enhance the greater good, even the less capable entity in this ecosystem would be vastly more capable of the most powerful node in this current limited notions of potential we have established as unmovable barriers. so, if it's potential you want. walk with me. also, teach me what you know. talk. express yourself beyond current notions of what is usual.
+Be authentic to yourself. enhance your neuroplasticy even further.